am20dipi/UdemyNoviceToNinja/notes/babel.md

 1. Install NodeJS onto your computer.
 2. Install Node Package Manager (NPM).
+3. Use 'npm' init to create a package.json file in the project directory.
+4. Install Babel/core package using NPM.
-3. Install BABEL package using NPM.
+5. Install Babel/cli package using NPM.
-4. Install Babel preset using NPM.
+6. Install Babel preset using NPM.
     * 'npm install @babel/preset-env'
+7. Register Babel preset in .babelrc file.